michaelnordmeyer/agate/CONTRIBUTING.md

 ### If you use GitHub

 1. Make a fork of the [Agate repository][agate-repo].
-1. Within your fork, create a branch for your contribution and use a meaningful name.
+1. Within your fork, create a branch with a meaningful name for your contribution.
 1. Create your contribution, meeting all [contribution quality standards](#quality-standards).
 1. Update the changelog with any added, removed, changed, or fixed functionality.
 Adhere to the changelog format.
 1. [Create a pull request][create-a-pr] against the `master` branch of the repository.